Oriente Station, a major transportation hub, connecting trains, metro, and buses

 Trains take commuters and tourists to Sintra and Cascais, but are also the best way to reach the western districts in the city (Alcântara and Belém).

-There are four major train stations in Lisbon -- Santa Apolónia for long-distance and international destinations, Cais do Sodré for the resorts of Cascais and Estoril, Rossio for Sintra, and Oriente for the northern and western suburbs and for most destinations within Portugal and outside the country.
+There are four major train stations in Lisbon -- Santa Apolónia for long-distance destinations, Cais do Sodré for the resorts of Cascais and Estoril, Rossio for Sintra, and Oriente for the northern and western suburbs and for most destinations within Portugal.
 Trains to Cascais (stopping in Estoril and other beach towns) depart about every 20 minutes, reaching the final destination in 40 minutes.

 Sintra can also be reached in less than 40 minutes by trains departing every 20 minutes throughout the day (all rides to Sintra, Cascais or Estoril are free with the Lisboa Card).